-Scutari is also the primary sponsor of the leading legislation on the legalization of cannabis in New Jersey, although it is the most prohibitive of the various bills for legalization that have been introduced (besides Ron Rice’s decriminalization bill.)
+Scutari is also the primary sponsor of the leading legislation on the legalization of cannabis in New Jersey.
+But it is the most prohibitive of the NJ legalization bills that have been introduced besides Ron Rice’s decriminalization bill.

-Assemblywoman Jo Anne Downey (D-Monmouth) sponsored and introduced a joint resolution urging the DEA and the federal government to remove marijuana from Schedule I status.
+Assemblywoman Jo Anne Downey (D-Monmouth) sponsored and introduced a joint resolution.
+It urged the DEA and the federal government to remove marijuana from Schedule I status.

 The federal Controlled Substances Act sets out five “schedules” of controlled substances, known as Schedules I, II, III, IV, and V. A substance is placed in Schedule I if it has “high potential for abuse” and “no currently accepted medical use in treatment in the United States,” and if there is “a lack of accepted safety for use of the drug or other substance under medical supervision.”
 Substances in Schedule I cannot legally be prescribed by a practitioner.